-Hello, I’m Kai – a product designer, based in Sydney, Australia.
+Hello, I’m Kai – an Australian product designer, currently based in Dublin, Ireland.
 I’m passionate about discovering problems with thoughtful research and exploring concepts through sensible process to arrive at beautiful and simple design solutions.

 I’ve partnered with seasoned product managers and engineers to oversee sprints and ship experiences from envisioning through to launch.
 I’ve learnt what details matter throughout the design process, when to make trade-offs and how to empower engineers to care about design.